Cognigy/WebchatWidget/docs/css-customization.md

 ### Image Gallery

 * *webchat-carousel-template-root*
-The card element a Gallery, here you can increase its size for example.
+The card element from a Gallery, here you can increase its size for example.
 ```CSS
 [data-cognigy-webchat-root] .webchat-carousel-template-root {
   width: 200px;